 Every year, we make a big deal of stocking and setting up our homework caddy.
 The Double Duty Caddy from Thirty-One is perfect for this (and they come in a bunch of fun patterns- consider letting your child pick their own!).
 If you need it a little quicker, we like the looks of this mDesign version on Amazon.

-We use one side of the caddy to house supplies that will offer primary homework help for your child.
+We use one side of the caddy to house supplies that will offer kindergarten learning tools for your child’s assignments.
 The other side helps to keep school forms, library books, and a completed work folder.
 Bringing the homework caddy to the table is part of our homework routine, and definitely helps to set the tone.

 Your supplies will vary depending on the age of your child.
 Here’s what we keep in our Kindergarten homework caddy:

 - Colored Pencils

 - Two sets of manipulatives for math (a Ziploc bag with ten pennies, and a Ziploc with ten gems, or these little counting tokens)